Fight in the Skies: Publication history

 When TSR produced the 7th edition in 1982, they renamed the game Dawn Patrol and included a four-page folder that explained how the game could be converted to a role-playing game.
 In addition, the formerly monochromatic counters were printed in full color, and the map, formerly a featureless square grid, was upgraded to show full color terrain features.
 This edition had a print run of 20,000 copies, the largest in the history of the game.

 As noted in 40 Years of Gen Con, "Only one game has been played every year at Gen Con since 1968 — the Dawn Patrol board game, originally entitled Fight in the Skies by Mike Carr."

 Reception

-In Issue 5 The Waragamer, Jim Hind commented, "The system for recording damage is much more detailed than in rival games such as Richthofen's War and Flying Circus."
+In Issue 5 The Wargamer, Jim Hind commented, "The system for recording damage is much more detailed than in rival games such as Richthofen's War and Flying Circus."
 Hind concluded, "If you don't like dice-throwing, you will steer clear of this one.
 Myself, I'm prepared to put up with it for the sake of the enormous amount of historical color which the game contains."